-Recruitment’s future lies in the clever marrying of technology and emotional intelligence only humans can bring.
+recruitment’s future lies in the clever marrying of technology and emotional intelligence only humans can bring.

 When you’re looking for a new job, it’s a hugely emotional process – only topped by buying a house or bringing a child into the world.

-Get over those initial hurdles and there’s a challenging interview or two to get through, even though before the second interview you’ve undoubtedly seen yourself working in that company.
+Get over those initial hurdles, and there’s a challenging interview or two to get through, even though before the second interview, you’ve undoubtedly seen yourself working in that company.

-Technology can also help provide a more human interaction, video interviews, virtual reality tours of a potential new office and profiling that helps a consultants build a better picture of likes, wants and needs.
-The technology we invest in ensures that every jobseeker receives a bespoke experience.
+Technology can also help provide more human interaction, video interviews, virtual reality tours of a potential new office and profiling that helps consultants build a better picture of likes, wants and needs.
+The technology we invest in ensures that every job seeker receives a bespoke experience.

 But our research shows that 57 per cent of people feel that HR has become too automated, and I agree.
 It has.
 Because technology can’t yet interpret those slight nuances which make the perfect match between a job seeker and a new company they’re seeking to join.

 Of course, candidates come in all shapes, sizes and emotional states.
 A good recruiter is in tune with them all.

 Take buying a house.
-It sounds simple – look online, go see it, put an offer in and buy it.
+It sounds simple – look online, see it, put an offer in and buy it.

 Your kids may not want to move because they love their school.
 More research shows that a nearby area is likely a better investment.
-You look again at your own property and wonder whether you should stay there, and what you could do to increase its value.
+You look again at your property and wonder whether you should stay there and what you could do to increase its value.

-They’ll use that information to help identify roles, companies and cultures in which you will thrive and flourish.
+They’ll use that information to help identify roles, companies and cultures where you will thrive and flourish.
 In which you’ll develop and have the best chance of success.

 And great recruiters do the job because they want to help.
-Because they’re emotionally intelligent and they get satisfaction from your long-term success, not by the volume of people they’ve placed that week.
+Because they’re emotionally intelligent, and they get satisfaction from your long-term success, not by the volume of people they’ve placed that week.

 At Randstad, we’re here to guide you to your next career step by bringing the best of our humanity and technology to help you realise your potential.